TulikaT/REACT/README.md

 -> here also fragment concept
 -> must start component's name with capital letter
 -> custom tags are used to use another component in place like <chai/>

+We can create own react without installingreact ,just by using javascript -> react code are converted or persed into js objects to form tree during compilation